 The moving does NOT effect the sound of the piano directly at all.
-If it is not the moving then what makes it sound different here versus there? and why does it not hold tune or does hold tune better here?
+If it is not the moving then what makes it sound different here versus there?
+And why does it not hold tune or does it hold tune better here?
 The answer lies with the piano technicians and furniture makers.
 A piano is made of wood and steel.
 Wood is directly affected by two things: “Temperature” and “Humidity”.
 Steel is directly affected by temperature.
 When these two elements change, so does your piano.
 The more these two elements change, the more frequently you need to regulate and tune your piano.
-It does not take a big change to change your piano, and you should consult your manufacture’s web site to see what type of environment is best for your piano.
+It does not take a big change, to change the sound of your piano, and you should consult your manufacture’s web site to see what type of environment is best for your piano.

 Another reason why your piano may sound different is due to size of room and its acoustics.
 Carpet absorbs sound, hardwood reflects sound.
 Sound reinforces in small spaces, seeming louder, and gets lost in larger spaces, seeming quieter.
 Unless the two rooms are identical, the piano should be expected to sound different in its new space.

 How much does it cost to move a piano?